 What is Toll Fraud?

 In the scenario of toll fraud, criminals target phone verification to generate a high volume of voice calls to premium rate numbers, which charge callers a price per call or per minute.
-The charges fall on you if such calls are fraudulently generated from your website(s).
+If such calls are fraudulently generated from your website(s), the charges fall on you.

 What Can You Do to Prevent or Detect SMS Pumping and Toll Fraud?